 A day does not go by where the term “downsizing” is not heard in our industry.
-Even if someone is not looking to move from a larger abode to a smaller one in the near future, many are tossing around the idea.
-What is refreshing to us is that it’s not just us “older baby boomers” pondering living larger in smaller homes but also some pretty savvy younger groups.
+Even if someone is not looking to move from a larger abode, to a smaller one, in the near future, many are tossing around the idea.
+What is refreshing to us is that it’s not just us “older baby boomers” pondering living larger in smaller homes.
+We’ve got some pretty savvy younger groups who say why wait?

-Here’s a novel idea…what if we never “upsized” and therefore didn’t need to “downsize”?
+What if we never “upsized” our homes and therefore didn’t need to “downsize”?
 We know just a group who has this figured out.
 We are always excited to be asked to help them develop a plan to make their homes the perfect LBD for them!

 Each Sunday we’ll share a design that caught our eye and we took some time to savor.
 This week let’s look at this bunk room shared via homeswelove.
 At first glance we see a sea of blue and white.
 With a closer look, we also see so many other welcoming details!